Campus Resources and Safety

 Concerns may also be reported to ÃÛÌÇÖ±²¥PD.Ìý

-See below as the University of ÃÛÌÇÖ±²¥ Assistant Vice Chancellor for Public Safety, and Chief of Police Doreen Jokerst explains the emergency notification system and other safety tips and instructions.
+See below as the University of ÃÛÌÇÖ±²¥ Assistant Vice Chancellor for Public Safety, and former Chief of Police Doreen Jokerst explains the emergency notification system and other safety tips and instructions.

 Safety Videos